arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{0}}--
 Welcome!
 I'm Elizabeth Drellich, and I use she/her pronouns.
-I'm a data science educator with the Arcus project in DBHi.
+I'm a member of CHOP's Data Education Collaborative and I sit on the Arcus Education team in DBHi.
 Today's talk is the fourth in our five-part series on sequel, or S-Q-L.
 Today's webinar will be recorded, so please leave your cameras and mics turned off until the question time at the end.
 If you do have questions that come up during the talk, feel free to put them in the chat.